 * Why use M13 tailed PCR primer or other universal tail primer?

 For more information, please go to the second tab, Sequencing Primers on the Sanger DNA Sequencing web page.

 Sequencing of PCR Product (resequencing).

 Resequencing is defined as sequencing of DNA molecules followed by comparison to a known or reference sequence.
 Resequencing or directed sequencing is used for the discovery of sequence variants usually associated with a phenotypic change, for determining evolutionary changes, and/or for biological identification.
 Resequencing may be focused on coding regions of genes implicated in disease, or it may target the whole genome for the discovery of SNPs and other sequence variations between individuals.
 Comparative sequencing is usually defined as sequencing a specific region in different species or subspecies to identify highly conserved regions.
 Resequencing is often carried out by amplifying a specific region of the genome by PCR and then sequencing the PCR fragment from both directions to generate a high-quality DNA sequence.
-Information about the different strategies for resequencing are described in the Sequencing Chemistry Guide page 20 to 23.
+Information about the different strategies for resequencing are described in the Sequencing Chemistry Guide.